BartMassey/rfcs/text/0000-input-macro.md

 # Summary
 [summary]: #summary

-Standard macros gets an `input!()` macro for reading a line from standard input with optional prompt.
+Standard macros gets a macro for reading a line from standard input with optional prompt; also macros and functions for flushing non-terminated lines to standard output and standard error.

 # Motivation
 [motivation]: #motivation